Living Learning Communities (LLCs)

 By the end of the academic year, students in the Liberal Arts Living Learning Community will:

-- Gain a greater sense of community and connection to Liberal Arts majors, the College of Liberal Arts and the University of Nevada, Reno.
+- Develop a strong sense of community with their peers as well as a solid connection to their majors, the College of Liberal Arts, and the University of Nevada, Reno

-This Living Learning Community is for incoming freshmen with a declared major offered by the College of Science.
+The College of Science Living Learning Community is for incoming freshmen with a declared major offered by the College of Science.
 The goal of the program is to develop a community among College of Science freshmen who have similar academic interests and goals, along with providing mentorship and some extracurricular activities to enhance their first year at the University.
-For more information, a complete list of eligible majors and eligibility requirements, please see the College of Science LLC webpage.
+For more information and a complete list of eligible majors, please see the College of Science LLC webpage.

 Goals